Norwegian Crusade: Kingdom of Jerusalem (1110)

-In the summer of 1110, they arrived at the port of Acre (Akrsborg) (or perhaps in Jaffa), and went to Jerusalem (Jórsalir), where they met the ruling crusader king Baldwin I. They were warmly welcomed, and Baldwin rode together with Sigurd to the river Jordan, and back again to Jerusalem.
+In the summer of 1110, they arrived at the port of Acre (Akrsborg) or perhaps in Jaffa, and went to Jerusalem (Jórsalir), where they met King Baldwin I. They were warmly welcomed, and Baldwin rode together with Sigurd to the Jordan River and back again to Jerusalem.

-The Norwegians were given many treasures and relics, including a splinter off the True Cross that Jesus had allegedly been crucified on.
-This was given on the condition that they would continue to promote Christianity and bring the relic to the burial site of St Olaf.
+The Norwegians were given many treasures and relics, including a splinter of the True Cross Jesus had allegedly been crucified on.
+This was given on the condition that they would continue to promote Christianity and bring the relic to the burial site of Saint Olaf.

-Siege of Sidon (1110)

-Later, Sigurd returned to his ships at Acre, and when Baldwin was going to the Muslim town of Sidon (Sætt) in Syria (Sýrland), Sigurd and his men accompanied him in the siege.
+Sigurd and his men accompanied Baldwin in the siege of Sidon.
 The siege resulted in Sidon being taken and the subsequent creation of the Lordship of Sidon.

 Journey back to Norway

-After this, Sigurd and his men sailed to Constantinople (Miklagarðr), where Sigurd and his army ended up celebrating together with the Byzantine emperor Alexios I Komnenos.
-The Byzantines usually had a negative viewpoint of Crusaders, due to different events.
-Sigurd was provided both economic and diplomatic support for his crusade and after the celebrations, Sigurd left all of his ships and valuable figureheads as well as many of his men, before making his way back to Norway by land, arriving there in 1111.
+After this, Sigurd and his men sailed to Constantinople (Miklagarðr), where they celebrated together with the Byzantine Emperor Alexios I Komnenos.
+The Byzantines usually had a negative view of Crusaders.
+Sigurd was provided both economic and diplomatic support for his crusade, and after the celebrations Sigurd left all of his ships and valuable figureheads as well as many of his men, before making his way back to Norway by land, where he arrived in 1111.